espressif/esp-launchpad/README.md

 There are two modes available for using this tool:
 - Quick Start : 4 Easy Steps - Plug, Connect, Choose Built-In Firmware Image, Flash!
-- DIY : For Advanced Users, use your own pre-built Firmware Image from local storage and Flash!</li>
+- DIY : For Advanced Users, use your own pre-built Firmware Image from local storage and Flash!

 **Quick Start:**